IAMLabUMD/MYCam-Server/README.md

 ---

 `StudyHelper.py`
-: Helper functions for the user study with the TOR app
+: Helper functions for the user study with the MYCam app

 ---